marginnoteapp/ohmymn-docs/guide/index.md

 # Introduction

 ::: tip Module
-It can be analogous to plugins, which are internal to OhMyMN.
+It is similar to plugins/addons, which are internal to OhMyMN.
 :::

 OhMyMN is essentially a control panel.
 All the functionalities inside are in separate modules, each of which is provided with three capabilities: